rafael-santiago/helios/src/include/doc/hc/README.md

         hc_set_abort_on_fail();

-        hc_libpthread("No way to build this innovative college sample without Pthreads library.", "Ok, after you'll master all things about Multithreading.");
+        hc_libpthread("No way to build this innovative college sample without Pthreads library.", "Ok, after you will master all things about Multithreading.");

     }